gro5-AberUni/RegionGrow/paper/paper.md

 It was then developed to allow for the generation of training datasets which can be used in supervised image classification of a wide range of remotely sensed data, where a single vector dataset is produced.
 This dataset produces a series of features of differing attributes which relate to the target classes a user is trying to detect.

-The RegionGrow plugin, unlike MagicWand, is not deigned to select all features of similar colour across a whole image as this could introduce false positives where different tarrget features may exhibit different colours.
+The RegionGrow plugin, unlike MagicWand, is not deigned to select all features of similar colour across a whole image as this could introduce false positives where different target features may exhibit different colours.
 Rather RegionGrow is designed to digitise discrete features identified by the user, where colour is only used to separate that feature from surrounding areas.

 # Ongoing Projects